brianalwillis/virtual-home-lab/README.md

 - **`Kali Linux:`**
   Used as the attacker machine for penetration testing, vulnerability scanning, and offensive security simulations.

+- **`Bash:`**
+  Used as the primary command-line shell within Kali Linux to execute scripts, automate tasks, manage tools, and perform offensive security operations.

 - **`Local Storage (50 GB):`**
   Allocated for virtual machine disk images and snapshots, supporting test scenarios and system state preservation.